reasonwithoutrestraint/site/Original/My moral understanding.md

 4. Cognitivist Non-descriptivist (Revisionist analysis):
     - There are constraints on normative judgments that can be sufficient for "truth".
     - We may be capable of revising our normative discourse (e.g. see judgments of epistemic rationality).
-    - Normative judgments can be rational/irrational which may be analogous to saying they are true truth, if not identical to truth.
-Judgments of rationality are siblings to judgments of truth.
-All the purported values of cognitivism can be withheld:
+    - Normative judgments can be rational/irrational-apt; siblings to truth; Quasi truth-apt:
         - Normative thinking is a rational enterprise.
         - Certain normative judgments are better than others.
         - The better normative judgments are independent of our actual judgments.
-    - What makes truth-apt statements truth-apt?
-    - Some constraints on normative judgments that make them quasi truth-apt
-        - Follows a grammatical structure
-        - Consistency
-        - Coherence
-        - Supervenience
-        - What is missing for truth-aptness?
 5. Nature of normativity:
     - Ideal dispositionalist / Constructivist
     - Kinds of reasons: right kinds and wrong kinds of reason